The Science of Human Body Weight, Shape and Health

 Previous page: The Harms of Health at Every Size Paradigm

-1. Treadmill Exercises Effects on Postural Control and Locomotor Skills - (abstract) - By doing exercises on a treadmill, we improve our walking endurance but walking, running and jumping skills (locomotion skills) deteriorate). ...
+Treadmill Exercises Effects on Postural Control and Locomotor Skills - (abstract) - By doing exercises on a treadmill, we improve our walking endurance, but walking, running and jumping skills (locomotion skills) deteriorate). ...
 Deterioration of walking, running and jumping skills leads to the deterioration of walking and running efficiency. ...
 (Read the full text of the research article.)

-1. Stationary Bike Workout Effects on Postural and Locomotor Skills - (abstract) - While driving road bicycles, the sense of balance is involved to a full extent because we must maintain our body and the bike in a balanced upright position. ... b) While driving a stationary bicycle (driving pedals), the involvement of the sense of balance is almost non-existent.
+Stationary Bike Workout Effects on Postural and Locomotor Skills - (abstract) - While driving road bicycles, the sense of balance is involved to a full extent because we must maintain our body and the bike in a balanced upright position. ... b) While driving a stationary bicycle (driving pedals), the involvement of the sense of balance is almost non-existent.
 Exercises on stationary bikes lead to improved muscular strength and endurance.
 Still, it doesn’t lead to improving the balance.
 By prolonged exercising on stationary bicycles, the sense of balance deteriorates. ...
 (Read the full text of the research article.)

-1. Effects of Bouncy Castle Workouts on Postural Control and Locomotor Skills - (abstract) - Learning to walk in the real world goes along with acquiring a sense of danger.
-A real but safe living environment that isn’t overprotective in which children learn and master their walking, running and jumping skills enables them to acquire a spatial awareness and sense of danger. ...
-In an urban and rural living environment, and also in a classic playground, any careless movement or any attempt to make a movement like a jump above our own physical ability will result in slightly or severe pain and occasionally will result in bumps and bruises. ...
-In an inflatable castle, children can walk, run and jump without any concerns of danger.
-They master the jumping and landing skills on a rebounding and shock absorbing ground that has nothing in common with the real living environment.
-On the other side, it hinders the children’s ability to acquire a sense of danger and alertness. ...
+Effects of Bouncy Castle Workouts on Postural Control and Locomotor Skills - (abstract) - Learning to walk in the real world involves acquiring a sense of danger.
+A real but safe living environment that isn’t overprotective in which children learn and master their walking, running, and jumping skills enables them to acquire a spatial awareness and sense of danger. ...
+In an urban and rural living environment, and in a classic playground, any careless movement or attempt to make a movement like a jump above our physical ability will result in slight or severe pain and occasionally in bumps and bruises. ...
+Children can walk, run and jump in an inflatable castle without any danger concerns.
+They master the jumping and landing skills on rebounding and shock-absorbing ground that has nothing in common with the everyday real living environment.
+Conversely, it hinders the children’s ability to acquire a sense of danger and alertness. ...
 (Read the full text of the research article.)

-1. Fine and Gross Motor Skills Development in Children of Amish, Inuit, and Indigenous Communities - (abstract) - Amish children do not play on bouncy castles and other inflatable devices.
+Fine and Gross Motor Skills Development in Children of Amish, Inuit, and Indigenous Communities - (abstract) - Amish children do not play on bouncy castles and other inflatable devices.
 They do not master their ability to walk or run on a treadmill or stationary bike. ...
 According to inconclusive reports, no Amish child is affected with autism.
 There are reports about incidences of autism among Amish children that are also inconclusive.
 However, even by taking those inconclusive reports seriously, compared to the general population, the incidence and prevalence of autism among Amish children are far below the national average. ...
-“In a recent report Fombonne, et al., state; No case of autism has ever been reported in an Inuit child in the past 15 years” ...
+“In a recent report, Fombonne et al. state; No case of autism has ever been reported in an Inuit child in the past 15 years” ...
 (Read the full text of the research article.)

-1. Chronic Neurological Disorders and Chronic Movement Disorders - (abstract) - Every physical activity is at the same time brain activity. ...
+Chronic Neurological Disorders and Chronic Movement Disorders - (abstract) - Every physical activity is at the same time brain activity. ...
 When something is wrong with the brain activity, at the same time there is something wrong with the muscular activity. ...
 Exercises on Bouncy Castles, Trampolines, Stationary Bikes and Treadmills are the types of physical activities that consist of repeated, rhythmic, purposeless movements (voluntary movement disorders). ...
 Voluntary movement disorder sooner or later will cause a neurological disorder. ...
 (Read the full text of the research article.)

 The research articles above are part of the book "Locomotor Skills and Postural Control Weight Loss Exercises" with the subtitle "Ancient Greek and New Calisthenics - Beauty and Strength Exercises". ...
 Click here to preview this book.
 Please note!
 The link will redirect you to my Author page on Amazon KDP.